Manage Trusted Devices | Teleport

 - Verifying that the device is not enrolled by another user (auto-enroll cannot take devices that are already enrolled)

-Check you audit log for clues: look for failed "Device Enroll Token Created" events and see the "message" field in the details (auto-enroll audit log details available since Teleport v15.4.21).
+Check you audit log for clues: look for failed "Device Enroll Token Created" events and see the "message" field in the details (auto-enroll audit log details available since Teleport v16.4.6).

 If you suspect (1) is the issue, compare the actual device against its inventory